Betterment/test_track_rails_client/README.md

 ## Misconfiguration notifications

-TestTrack provides hooks to easily integrate with your preferred error catching tool to receive notifications when we detect a misconfiguration in split configuration.
+TestTrack provides hooks to easily integrate with your preferred error catching tool to receive notifications when we detect a misconfiguration in split usage.
 TestTrack has built-in support for `Airbrake`.
 By default, if you've included the `airbrake` gem, TestTrack will use `Airbrake` as a misconfiguration notifier backend.
 If you wish to use another tool, you can set the `misconfiguration_notifier` attribute on `TestTrack` with your custom client.
 You should do this in a Rails initializer.

 ```ruby
 # config/initializers/test_track.rb